Causal Explanations for Image Classifiers: The Algorithm

-In the next section we introduce a \emph{compositional approach} to computing approximate explanations.
-The main idea is first to rank pixels according to their approximate degree of responsibility, and then use a greedy approach to extract (approximate) explanations.
-The algorithm for computing an approximate degree of responsibility is based on the notion of a \emph{super-pixel} $P_i$, which is a subset of pixels of a given image.
-Given an image $x$, we partition it into a small number of superpixels and compute their degree of responsibility for the output of the DNN.
-Then, we only refine those superpixels with a high responsibility (exceeding a predefined threshold).
-The scalability of the approach relies on the following observation, which is shown to be heuristically true in our experiments.
+In this section we introduce our algorithm for computing approximate explanations.
+The high-level view of the algorithm is presented in \Cref{fig:algo}.
+The algorithm consists of two independent parts.
+The first part ranks pixels according to their approximate degree of sufficient responsibility (\Cref{def:simple-resp}); the second part is a \emph{greedy algorithm} that extracts (approximate) explanations from this ranking.

+The algorithm for computing an approximate degree of responsibility is based on the notion of a \emph{superpixel} $P_i$.
+We slightly abuse the definition of a superpixel as used in \lime, where it refers to pixels which are clustered via some segmentation algorithm.
+In our context, however, it is simply some subset of pixels of a given image which have not been masked. \rex does not rely on any externally provided initial segmentation.
+The algorithm instead partitions an input image into a small number of rectilinear superpixels, computes their degree of sufficient responsibility for the output, and then \emph{iteratively refines} the superpixels with responsibility exceeding some predefined threshold.

+The computation of the degree of sufficient responsibility of each superpixel for the output is precise and is described in \Cref{sec:responsibility}.
+The approximation comes from the iterative refinement step in the algorithm, described in \Cref{sec:refine_responsibility}, and is due to the fact that the final ranking of pixels depends on the selected partition.
+To ameliorate the effect of a particular partition, the algorithm is repeated a number of times with partitions selected independently at random, and the results are averaged across all the partitions. \Cref{sec:compositional_explanation} describes the averaging process and the greedy construction of an approximate sufficient explanation from the ranked list of pixels.
+Section~\ref{sec:exp0} gives a step-by-step example to illustrate the working of the algorithm.

-\begin{observation}~ The pixels with the highest responsibility for the DNN's decision are located in super-pixels with the highest responsibility. \end{observation}
+The scalability of the approach relies on the following observation. \begin{observation}~ The pixels with the highest responsibility for the model's decision are located in superpixels with the highest responsibility. \end{observation}

 Intuitively, the observation holds when pixels with high responsibility do not appear in the superpixels surrounded by other pixels with very low responsibility for the input image classification outcome.
-While this can happen in principle, we do not encounter this case in practice owing to the continuous nature of images (even when the explanation is non-contiguous).
-This property is key to the success of our algorithm.
+Although this can happen in principle, especially in the case of adversarial images, we do not encounter this in practice.
+While the model has access to data only, this data has strong \emph{correlations} due to the underlying data production mechanism.